 The Policy and Services Research Data Center

 The Policy and Services Research Data Center (PSRDC), directed by Charles Dion, M.A., informs public policy and program development through the timely compilation, integration, and analysis of administrative and other data, and strives to be a leader in management, organization, and dissemination of information on health and mental health issues.

 The Training Consortium

-The Child Welfare Training Consortium at the University of South Florida provides quality support to Human Services Professionals across Florida and the nation.
-Support services include child welfare trainer preparation and certification, child welfare pre-service training, professional development, in-service training, curriculum design and development consultation, and technical assistance.
+The Child Welfare Training Consortium at the University of South Florida provides quality support to Human Services Professionals across Florida.
+Training services include child welfare trainer preparation, child welfare pre-service training, professional development, in-service training, curriculum design, training development consultation, and technical assistance for special projects.

 UTC Coordinating Center

-Recognizing the need to provide evidence-based training for practitioners in the field of addiction prevention and treatment, the Colombo Plan and the U.S. Department of State/INL supported the development of the Universal Prevention Curriculum (UPC) and the Universal Treatment Curriculum (UTC).
-The UPC and UTC have now been disseminated globally through professional training activities and a structured certification process.
+Recognizing the need to provide evidence-based training for practitioners in the field of addiction prevention and treatment, and for expansion of related academic programs, the Colombo Plan and the U.S. Department of State/INL support the UTC Coordinating Center for North American Universities in dissemination of the Universal Treatment Curriculum (UTC) to universities in the U.S. and Canada, and to develop a regional network of universities.